 Please fill out the form and send it (https://share.mayfirst.org/apps/forms/q8SYfC2yCAiALzgw).
-Your CV and a 1,000-word letter of motivation to the collective (taller@cambalache.casa) explaining why you would liketo participate in the workshop and what types of economic projects you could develop with us.
+Your CV and a 1,000-word letter of motivation to Dr. Erin Araujo, (cambalach@autoproduzioni.net and taller@cambalache.casa) explaining why you would liketo participate in the workshop and what types of economic projects you could develop with us.